tanmancan/label-it/readme.md

       match: ^(mas)
       no-match: ^(stag)

-    # Rules type that compares the title text of the pull request.
+    # Rule type that compares the title text of the pull request.
     # Each rule type may have four checks: exact, no-exact, match, no-match.
     title-rule:
       exact: master